extdn/extdn-phpcs/README.md

     composer require extdn/phpcs:dev-master

+If this fails because the dependency with `magento/marketplace-eqp` fails to load, first add the EQP repo to your configuration and then repeat:

+    composer config repositories.magento-marketplace-eqp vcs https://github.com/magento/marketplace-eqp
+    composer require extdn/phpcs:dev-master

 Once installed, you can run PHPCS from the command-line to analyse your code `XYZ`:

     vendor/bin/phpcs --standard=./vendor/extdn/phpcs/Extdn app/code/XYZ